saopayne/antaeus/README.md

 3. For each pending invoice, attempt a charge for the invoice with:

-      Throw exceptions :-
       - Throw CustomerNotFoundException when no customer with id is found.
         + Escalate this to an admin who can manually rectify this but I've decided to mark the invoice as invalid.

       - Throw CurrencyMismatchException when the currencies from invoice and customers don't match.
         + Escalate this to an admin would be ideal for further investigation.
 However, I've decided to assign the currency on the customer table to the invoice currency.

       - Throw NetworkException when a network error occurs.
         + Add a retry mechanism for one more time before escalating to an agent.
         + Ideally, this should go into a messaging queue, AMQP since the messages are important and the cost of losing any of messages is far higher that not achieving an optimal throughput

-      Return boolean :-

       - True if the account was successfully charged.
           + Update the invoice status as PAID
       - False if the account balance of the customer is not up to to the invoice amount.